domenicw1/Win93_JS_Docs/docs/Filesystem/$file.md

-****

 # $file

 This is the one function you can use to store files that automatically picks the right thing for you.
-For more information about storing and reading files, see [the filesystem page](../Filesystem/!introduction.md).
+This function is recommended for storing and reading files.
 Please note that all file paths should start with /a/.

 # $file.save